-Whether you're trying to look great for the beach, get those six-pack abs you've always wanted or you just want to be healthier, there's something for you on our list of the best workout apps.
+Whether you're trying to look great for the fall, get those six-pack abs you've always wanted or you just want to be healthier, there's something for you on our list of the best workout apps.
 You'll find apps that provide step-by-step instructions — just like an expensive trainer — for little or no cost.
 From strength training and yoga to running and more, you'll find a great workout partner here.

 Under Armour’s Map My Fitness (Android, iOS) logs more than 600 different fitness activities and syncs with more than 400 devices to give users a complete picture of their athletic performance.
 Users can search for nearby running routes or share their favorite routes.
 Map My Fitness saves data on pace, distance, and calories burned for GPS-based workouts; you can use this data to set new personal goals.
 Through the Map My Fitness community, users can join challenges as well as motivate friends.
-The latest versions of May My Fitness are compatible with Android Wear and Apple Watch.
+The latest versions of May My Fitness are compatible with both Android Wear devices and Apple Watch.
 Premium versions of the app offer personalized training programs and the ability to monitor heart rate zones.

 Skimble's Workout Trainer (Android, iOS) offers users thousands of free workouts complete with timed step-by-step audio and video instructions to help you get into shape.
-Whether you're looking to sculpt six pack abs or improve your conditioning for that next race, Workout Trainer has a routine just for you.
+Whether you're looking to sculpt six-pack abs or improve your conditioning for that next race, Workout Trainer has a routine just for you.
 In addition to the built-in workouts, users can access the app's library to build their own custom routines and share them online, as well as try out routines shared by the community.
 A premium subscription unlocks more features such as HD workout videos, more exercise routines, as well as removing ads.

 Variance’s Fitted Lifts (iOS) is for experienced athletes who have been using pen and paper to record their weightlifting sets.
 You can create a routine from a list of exercises within the app’s database or, if necessary, add your own.
 Exercises are grouped according to the muscle group they focus on, such as chest or triceps.
 Fitted Lifts includes custom rest timers for each exercises, which takes the guesswork out of resting between sets.
 As you log your routines, Fitted Lifts can display your progress in a table or graph; the app also tells you how long it’s been since your last workout for a specific muscle group.